CDEApp/CDE/Readme.md

 The executable `cdeWin.exe` can be copied around by it self to be used anywhere that .NET 10 is available with the behavior of the cdeWinView.cfg file as described just above.

-#### cdeWeb (unreleased)

-This a web interface version of cde for searching but it is not released or finished.

-It is built with ASP.Net, MVC, SignalR, Bootstrap and Angular.js.

 ### Contact Author

 My name is Robin and you can contact me about cde on the github repository site.